(This policy also refers to transfer and former GSU students)

 Students failing to meet the minimum SAP requirements with extenuating circumstances may submit an appeal with supporting documentation to the Appeals Committee.
 Examples of extenuating circumstances are but not limited to:

 Examples of Supporting Documentation are but not limited to:

 Regardless of extenuating circumstances, the Appeals Committee has a right to deny an appeal based on a pattern of poor performance and/or withdrawals.
 The Appeals Committee has a right to deny eligibility reinstatement after the committee determines that a student has submitted forged or altered documents.
 Such students will be reported to the Department of Education, the Office of the Inspector General, and GSU’s Department of Judicial Affairs.
 The Appeals Committee will review all appeals and will notify students of their decision.
 In times of critical need, the chairperson of the Appeals Committee or the Director of Student Financial Aid has the authority to approve or deny appeals.

 F. Financial Aid Probation

-Financial Aid Probation is the SAP status of students that have been placed on 'suspension' and have an approved appeal.
+Financial Aid Probation-the SAP status of students that have been placed on 'suspension' and have an approved

-Academic Plan is a plan developed by the student's department, Financial Aid Appeal Committee or designee as a plan of action for the remainder of the student's academic career.
+Academic Plan-a plan developed by the student's department, Financial Aid Appeal Committee or designee as a plan of action for the remainder of the student's academic career.

-Academic Year is a period of time that includes Fall and Spring.
+Academic Year -a period of time that includes Fall and Spring.